Developer: Lucas Arts Publisher: Nintendo Release: 12/2/96 Genre: Action

 In Closing

 I wanted to like Shadows of the Empire.
 In some ways I do.
-But there is no way that I can’t classify it as a huge disappointment.
-It has decent production values for its time but that isn’t enough to salvage its mediocre gameplay.
-There are various Star Wars games across multiple platforms better than this, play those instead.
+But there is no way that I cannot classify it as a huge disappointment.
+It has decent production values for its time but that is not enough to salvage its mediocre gameplay.
+There are various Star Wars games across multiple platforms better than this.
+Play those instead.